 You don’t have to eat meat all the time for protein as you can substitute other products in its place.

-Tofu is another great source of protein that acts like a sponge and soaks up flavours that you incorporate into your dish, similar to a mushroom.
+Tofu is another excellent source of protein that acts like a sponge and soaks up flavours that you incorporate into your dish, similar to a mushroom.

-Portobello mushrooms are meaty and commonly used as a burger which you can stuff and add lots of delicious cheese to.
+Portobello mushrooms are meaty and commonly used as a burger which you can stuff with delicious cheese.

-We don’t tend to eat lots of meat in the CBB house which means many of our meals are meatless meals.
+We don’t tend to eat much meat in the CBB house, which means many of our meals are meatless.

 One of our favourite meatless meals is our Meatless Sloppy Joes made with lentils.

-If you are a smart shopper you may also find that fish can be cheaper to buy than red meat, poultry, and pork products.
+If you are an intelligent shopper, you may also find that fish can be cheaper to buy than red meat, poultry, and pork products.